-For the patient to have the best quality of life
+For the person with cancer to have the best quality of life

-Each patient emphasizes these items differently.
-It is important to tell your doctor and care team what is important to you.
+Each person values these items differently.
+It is important to tell your health care team what is important to you.

 Living with long-term cancer

-When doctors can treat metastatic cancer, your situation may be like someone with a chronic (long-term disease).
+When doctors can treat metastatic cancer, your situation may be like someone with a chronic, or long-term, disease.
 Examples of chronic diseases are type 1 diabetes, congestive heart failure, and multiple sclerosis.
 Doctors can treat these conditions, but not cure them.